romses/Datenzwerg/docs/index.en.md

 [^1]: Yes, the last three are not canon, and one of them even is a smurf - so what, chaos ftw!
-[^2]: Doc and Kinky were given away at CCCamp23, so two new recruits were needed.
-[^3]: Prompt: 'Write me a text for a website that gives an overview of the "Datenzwerg".
+[^2]: Prompt: 'Write me a text for a website that gives an overview of the "Datenzwerg".
 The Datenzwerg is a garden gnome that collects environmental data, and makes it publicly available.
 The Datenzwerg will be presented at the Chaos Communication Camp.'